The College subscription year runs from January to December.

 The schedule of country bandings is available on the College website or on request by emailing the Membership Data Office.
 It is based upon a similar scheme operated by the World Psychiatric Association and upon economic data supplied by the World Bank.

 Overseas members in Bands C or D can apply for a reduced rate if their monthly income is below a certain amount.

 Find out more information about the reduced rate of subscription.

-UK Fellows, Members, Specialist Associates and Affiliates can apply for a reduction of 50% of fees for 2021 if earnings for the subscription year are expected to be below £46,000.
+UK Fellows, Members, Specialist Associates and Affiliates can apply for a reduction of 50% of fees for 2022 if earnings for this subscription year are expected to be below £47,500.